truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 At the balancing authority level, there are 4 values associated with each hourly interval.

-  * `Raw Demand (MW)` - the raw demand values as queried from EIA, missing values are filled with `MISSING` or `EMPTY`
+  * `raw demand (MW)` - the raw demand values as queried from EIA, missing values are filled with `MISSING` or `EMPTY`
+  * `category` - the classification of each hourly `raw demand (MW)` value via the anomaly screening process
+  * `cleaned demand (MW)` - cleaned demand values with missing and anomalous values replaced by imputed values
-  * `Forecasted Demand (MW)` - the day ahead value forecasted by the balancing authority returned from the EIA database.
+  * `forecast demand (MW)` - the day ahead value forecasted by the balancing authority returned from the EIA database.
 These values are *NOT* used anywhere in the cleaning process, but are kept for others as a reference; similar to above missing values are filled with `MISSING` or `EMPTY`
-  * `Classification` - the classification of each hourly `Raw Demand (MW)` value via the anomaly screening process
-  * `Cleaned Demand (MW)` - cleaned demand values with missing and anomalous values replaced by imputed values

 Two of the balancing authorities, SEC and OVEC, have significant enough reporting problems that we do not impute cleaned data for them.
-For these two balancing authorities, the `Classification` and `Cleaned Demand (MW)` columns are filled with `NA` values.
+For these two balancing authorities no results file are included.

 ### Regional Level Data
 Included in the table at the bottom of this README is the mapping of each balancing authority to 13 geographic regions.
 We provide regional aggregates corresponding to this mapping.
-The regional files only contain the `Cleaned Demand (MW)` value for each hour.
+The regional files contain `raw demand (MW)` and `cleaned demand (MW)` values for each hour.
-This is because, in all cases, the cleaning is done at the balancing authority level.
-Therefore, the other three values would be difficult to interpret in cases where any values are `NA` or missing.
+We replace cases of `MISSING` or `EMPTY` `raw demand (MW)` values with 0 before aggregating.
 The regional data is in this [directory](https://github.com/truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/tree/master/data/release_2019_Oct/regions "regions"):

 `data/release_2019_Oct/regions/`